 DGCA imposes restrictions on IndiGo, GoAir in operating P&W engines-powered A320 neo planes

-DGCA has barred the airlines from operating the planes to Port Blair since the nearest landing place in case of any emergency is more than one hour away
+The regulator has barred the airlines from operating the planes to Port Blair since the nearest landing place in case of any emergency is more than one hour away, according to an official

 New Delhi: Aviation regulator DGCA Thursday banned IndiGo and GoAir from operating their A320 neo planes to Port Blair in the wake of problems with their Pratt & Whitney engines.